Topics for theses / master

 The content on this page was translated automatically.

 Not only the use of transportation but also the use of land for transportation has an impact on the environment.
 For example, sealed surfaces damage the soil and encourage flooding.
 The German government wants to reduce land consumption to less than 30 hectares per day by 2030.
 According to the European Union's resource strategy and the German government's climate protection plan, the transition to a circular economy (net zero target) is to be achieved by 2050 at the latest.
 But how is the current traffic area divided up between cars, public transport and bicycles?
 Does the percentage distribution of space between the modes of transport correspond to the modal split?
-These questions will be answered on a GIS basis and with the aid of the assumptions of our department's CostTool, using the city of Kassel and a district as examples.
+These questions are to be answered on a GIS basis and with the aid of the assumptions of our department's CostTool, using a rural area with sufficient data availability as an example.

 In March 2025, the results of the current "Mobility in Germany" survey (MiD 2023/24) were published, which provides representative data on the mobility behavior of the German population.
 The MiD 2023/24 provides interesting comparisons with the 2017 survey, for example, as well as insights into the effects of the COVID-19 pandemic and current measures such as the Deutschlandticket.
 We want to offer them the opportunity to analyze this data as part of their final theses, whereby both the following question and their own topic suggestions can be worked on.
 It is also possible to combine the MiD data analysis with the implementation and evaluation of focus groups (e.g. with young moped riders from large cities and rural areas).